832 Charles Street, Bridgenorth, Ontario, K0L 1H0

-Office hours are 1 pm to 4 pm, Tuesday, Wednesday and Thursdays
+Office hours are 1 pm to 4 pm, Tuesday and Thursday

 A SHORT HISTORY OF BRIDGENORTH UNITED CHURCH 1842-1997